DLakin01/Bloc-Jams-AngularJS-Starter/README.md

 **Bloc Jams AngularJS**

-Bloc Jams is a compact, light-weight music player built in Angular, using jQuery, vanilla JavaScript, and several outside libraries to offer fun listening experience to users.
+Bloc Jams is a compact, light-weight music player built in Angular, using jQuery, vanilla JavaScript, and several outside libraries to offer a fun listening experience to users.
 This project featured my first in-depth use of the Angular framework, which I immediately took to.
 I had an intuitive feel for the modularity and elegance of the Model-View-Controller framework, and used that to break out the functions of a music player across the breadth of an Angular app.

 ![Bloc Jams example](app/assets/images/blocjams_example.jpeg)